MRD: Using Physically Based Differentiable Rendering to Probe Vision Models for 3D Scene Understanding: Introduction

-Because we are using Mitsuba \cite{Mitsuba3}(see below), we need to define our 3D scene in a Python dictionary or use the XML scene description.
-In contrast, neural networks do not require an initial scene configuration; we can learn the scene's assets directly from the images.
+\paragraph{Scene} Because we are using Mitsuba \cite{Mitsuba3}, we need to define our 3D scene in a Python dictionary or use the XML scene description.
+In contrast, neural networks do not require an initial scene configuration; we can learn the scene's properties directly from the images.
 Therefore, with Mitsuba, we need to initialize a scene that we adjust with gradient updates.
 In this section, we will introduce the assets and the scene setup.

 In this work we use artificial scenes in order to have a well-defined ground truth.
 We use two separate scenes for shape and material reconstruction.